 - Be a minimum of 18 years of age, with preference for drivers over 21 years of age - Turn in their license to the Sport Club Office to make a copy and keep on file.
 If you do not turn in your license at least a week ahead of driving, you will be asked to go onto the DMV website and fill out a Pull Notice - Fill out the Sport Club Driver Agreement on DSE

 Safe Driver Awareness Course

 Fleet Services offers a Safe Driver Awareness course.
-It is preferred for all approved drivers. https://facilities.ucdavis.edu/fleet-safe-driver
+It is MANDATORY for all approved drivers please email your certificate to the sport club email. https://facilities.ucdavis.edu/fleet-safe-driver

 General Travel